arbexmb/fireflies-solution/README.md

 - **Containerization:** Used Docker to containerize MongoDB and the application itself for easy setup and configuration.
 - **Added [@nestjs/mongoose](https://www.npmjs.com/package/@nestjs/mongoose):** Integrated Mongoose for MongoDB data modeling and validation in the NestJS framework.
 - **Authentication Middleware:** Applied authentication middleware across all layers to ensure security at every level.
+- **Unit Test:** Created unit tests for every line of every controller and service in the application.
+- **Added Duration Field in Meeting:** Added a duration field in the meeting model to better support the dashboard functionality (could be done with an endDate field as well).
 - **Mapped Application Errors:** Created a MeetingError class to provide a better error handling system with an error enum for clients.
 - **Granular Services:** Split services into smaller, more manageable classes with single responsibilities for better readability and maintenance.
 - **Input Validation:** Used class-validator to ensure proper input/payload validation for API requests.